Parsl/parslguts/taskpath.rst

 This is a callback driven state machine, which can be a bit hard to follow, especially when taking into account the various elaborations that happen.

-I will dig more into the ``Data Flow Kernel`` source code in the later chapter on task elaboration.
+I will dig more into the Data Flow Kernel source code in ``taskpath``.

 .. index:: Globus Compute